shirish93/shirish93.github.io/_posts/2024-02-16-ai-future-frontiers.md

 ## Introduction

-Machine learning and Artificial Intelligence (AI)  -- often used interchangeably[^1] -- have undeniably changed our world.
+Machine learning and Artificial Intelligence (AI)  -- often used interchangeably[^1] -- have undeniably changed the world.
 From revolutionizing healthcare diagnostics to powering supervised-driving cars, AI is a part of our lives.
 But even as such applications proliferate, an even more advanced future awaits us.
 I believe it will be driven by advancements in these areas: Optical AI, Analog Computing, Meta-Learning, and Explainable AI.
 Each of these fields holds great potential in pushing the boundaries of what's possible and redefining the impact -- and meaning -- of what artificial intelligence even means.

 [^1]: There is a long and contentious argument among academics about the meaning, and the differences between the meanings of the words.
 We'll skip all of that for the purpose of this essay.